 There are opportunities to extend the use phase, particularly for high value large OTR tyre and conveyor belt products, via the expansion of re-tread and refurbishment.
 Large and giant OTR tyre re-tread is common overseas.
-Australia is a major global consumer of these tyres and needs a re-tread industry to service this demand comparable with similar jurisdictions, like Canada.
+As a major global consumer of these tyres, Australia requires a re-treading industry comparable to those in similar jurisdictions, such as Canada.